OMerkel/Shut-the-Box/README.md

 time you can take back an action like open a just closed flap and perform a different choice.
-If in need you can use a single die or two dice, roll again, switch to the menu and look up any rule variants in between game play as described in the WebApp itself.
+If in need you can use a single die or two dice, roll again, switch to the menu and look up any rule variants in between game play as described in the Application itself.

 This way different variants and rules with a recommended variant are available and explained accessible via the menu in upper left: